 What Does Sonoma FCC Do as a Creation Justice Church?

-- In collaboration with local environmental groups such as the Sonoma Valley Climate Coalition, we host events with speakers and documentaries for Sonoma Valley residents to come together to learn and discuss important environmental issues.
+- As leaders in Sonoma Valley's Earch Care Alliance, we host events with speakers and documentaries for Sonoma Valley residents to come together to learn and discuss important environmental issues.